-The ORBIT 1 rover was designed to be a robust, high volume robotic miner for the NASA Robotic Mining Competition.
-It employed an adjustable, central excavation drum, mounted on a carbon fiber frame, and can reach a theoretical mining rate of 2kg of BP-1 (Martian Regolith Simulant) per minute.
+The ORBIT 2 rover was designed to be a robust, high volume robotic miner for the NASA Robotic Mining Competition and an improvement of the ORBIT 1 design.
+It employs the same excavation method as ORBIT 1, and can reach a theoretical mining rate of 2kg of BP-1 (Martian Regolith Simulant) per minute.

 Rather than a single system like ORBIT 1, ORBIT 2 is a two rover system which split the rover's system's main functions (excavation and regolith transportation) into separate robots.